bcgov/data-publication/pages/open_data_w.md

 has_toc: false
 ---

 It is recommended to publish data under an Open Government Licence, where possible, as it is much more permissive.
-Some tools require this license to be applied, like Shiny.
+Some tools require this licence to be applied, like Shiny.

 __Approvals and Confrimation:__